Nutrition Management Department

 • Providing seasonal meals for monthly events

-• Dealing with treatment-related anorexia, difficulty swallowing, food allergies, etc.
+• Dealing with loss of appetite, difficulty in eating and swallowing, food allergies, etc. associated with treatment

 About meal types